APPLICATION AND INTERVIEW PROCESS

 What is Paperfun?

-Paperfun is our fun word for paperwork (W-4, I-9, travel receipts, etc.).
-These are federal and state mandated forms that we must collect in order for you to work.
+Paperfun is our fun word for paperwork (W-4, I-9, Physical Exam, etc.).
+These are federal, state, and SuperCamp mandated forms that we must collect in order for you to work.

 When do I need to have all of my Paperfun in?

-June 1st is the deadline.
-If you are having issues with the deadline please call and let us know why (call Peter at 800-285-3276, ext.
-139).
-If we do not receive your Paperfun by June 1st and we have not heard from you, your contract could be cancelled and subject to a financial penalty, but we will contact you first to give you notice of this possibility.
+The due date for all Paperfun will be outlined in your contract and/or specified by your hiring manager.
+If you are having issues meeting the deadline please email firstname.lastname@example.org and let us know why.
+If we do not receive your Paperfun by the specified date and we have not heard from you, your contract could be cancelled and your position may be filled by a different candidate.
+We will however contact you first to provide notice of your new employment status.

 I am in great physical health.
 Why do I need to get a physical?

 SuperCamp requires healthy staff so they can be fully present for campers during camp.
 Long hours coupled with high energy can be taxing.
 We want to ensure you are cleared to work hard and be your best prior to arriving at camp.
 Getting that clearance from a doctor gives us the green light to have you work.
+SuperCamp is required to have physical exams on file for each employee dated no more than one-year prior to contracted employment dates.
 (Religious exemptions must be accompanied with appropriate forms.
 Self-proclaimed statements of health are not acceptable forms of a physical.)

 Do I get to choose my campus?